Duncanma/Blog/content/Blog/2004-04-16-ive-started-up-a-blog-for-frequently-asked-questions-about-vb-net.md

-Visual Basic 2003 or 2005 (Whidbey) questions are welcome&#8230; just come on over and post your thoughts: <http://blogs.msdn.com/vbfaq/>{.broken_link}
+Visual Basic 2003 or 2005 (Whidbey) questions are welcome... just come on over and post your thoughts: <http://blogs.msdn.com/vbfaq/>{.broken_link}